symbolism of flowers

 over 100 Lily species

-800-146 BC Ancient Greece, the Lily was connected to Goddess Hera - purity & motherhood
+1000 BC Ancient Greece, the Lily was connected to Goddess Hera, queen of the gods - purity & motherhood

 Lily Asiatic - native to several areas in Asia - Hong Kong Lily / Chinese Lily "bai he" - "unity of spirits and 100 years of love" - The Princess Lily - Chinese Folktale - love & innocence